-There are 3 main benefits to having a pair of polarized sunglasses.
-One is they are considered a safety driving lens because they eliminate blinding glare from the sun reflecting off roads, signs, your windshield, etc. If you have ever been driving towards a sunrise and had a difficult time seeing clearly, needing to squint or put your visor down, you have experience blinding glare.
+There are three main benefits to having a pair of polarized sunglasses.
+One is they improve driving safety by eliminating blinding glare from the sun.
+If you have ever been driving toward a sunset and had a difficult time seeing clearly, you have experienced this kind of blinding glare.

 The second benefit is that they protect your eyes from the sun’s harmful rays.
 Polarized eyeglass lenses block 100% of UV rays, and some brands even block the sun’s high-energy visible (HEV) radiation; also called “blue light.”
-Extended exposure to the sun’s UV rays has been linked to eye damage, including cataracts, macular degeneration, pingueculae, pterygia and photokeratitis.
-New research suggests that HEV rays may increase your long term risk of macular degeneration.
-In fact, experts say as much as 80% of our lifetime exposure to UV rays occurs by age 18.
+Extended exposure to the sun’s UV rays has been linked to eye damage, including cataracts, macular degeneration, pterygia, and photokeratitis.
+New research suggests that HEV rays may increase your long-term risk of macular degeneration.
 The risk of damage to our eyes and skin from solar UV radiation is cumulative, meaning the danger continues to grow as we spend time in the sun throughout our lifetime.
-With this in mind, it is especially important for kids to protect their eyes from the sun, and generally they spend more time outdoors.
+With this in mind, it is especially important for kids to protect their eyes from the sun, as they generally spend more time outdoors.

-The third is their usefulness in the varied amount of hobbies, sports and other activities.
+The third benefits to polarized sunglasses is their usefulness in various sports and other activities.
 They can enhance your experience and improve your game.
 Below is a chart to help you choose the best color lens for your sport: